-- Contact your AWSP Regional Rep. with concerns, thoughts and/or questions. - Sign up for the AWSP/WASA Summer Conference. - Communicate the testing schedule with all stakeholders. - Plan for Administrative Assistant's Day. - Work with student and parent groups to organize National Teacher Appreciation Week events. - Review class list procedures, master schedule student requisition processes and procedures. - Conduct a final round of classroom observations. - Invite your supervisor to come taking a "Testing Tour." - Work with student leadership team to approve ASB budgets prior to submitting to district office. - Conduct "student interviews" to gain increased student perspective. - Create and administer an "End of the Year" survey.
+- Contact your AWSP Regional Rep. with concerns, thoughts and/or questions. - Sign up for the AWSP/WASA Summer Conference. - Communicate the testing schedule with all stakeholders. - Plan for Administrative Assistant's Day. - Work with student and parent groups to organize National Teacher Appreciation Week events. - Review class list procedures, master schedule student requisition processes and procedures. - Conduct a final round of classroom observations. - Invite your supervisor to come take a "Testing Tour." - Work with student leadership team to approve ASB budgets prior to submitting to district office. - Conduct "student interviews" to gain increased student perspective. - Create and administer an "End of the Year" survey. - Complete all teacher evaluations by the first part of the month. - Review teacher openings. - Review student data.